MGS Cemetery Transcripts

 Ways to Acquire MGS Cemetery Transcripts

-- Become an MGS member which gives you access to MANI (MAnitoba Name Index).
+- Become an MGS member – this gives you access to MANI (MAnitoba Name Index).
 MANI can search the database for names contained in our cemetery indexes.

 - Visit the MGS Library/Resource Centre (free for MGS members, $10 daily fee for non-members).
 The indexes are available electronically on the computers at the library and as paper copies.
 Copies of most cemetery transcriptions may be purchased through MGS.
 Volunteers can assist you to locate a particular transcript.